qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog214/index.rst

 When using either the merge attribute values or merge features tool, there are additional summary statistics available which can be used to set the resultant attribute values.
-The include Q1, Q3, inter-quartile ranges, majority and minority values, and number of unique values, amongst others.
+These include Q1, Q3, inter-quartile ranges, majority and minority values, and number of unique values, amongst others.